The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Refinancing your mortgage does not have to negatively impact your home equity.
-After all, the goal of the refinancing process is to get a new loan that’ll reduce your interest rates, making repayments easier and allowing you to build equity faster.
+Just the opposite, in fact: The goal of a refi generally is to get a new loan with lower interest rates, making repayments easier and allowing you to build equity faster.

-However, refinancing can cause you to lose money in the long run if you are not careful, and the process itself can impact your home’s equity overall.
-Here’s what to consider before deciding to refinance, to ensure you don’t lose your hard-earned home equity stake.
+However, refinancing can cause you to lose money in the long run if you are not careful, and the process itself can affect your home’s equity overall.
+Here’s what to consider before deciding to refinance, to ensure you don’t diminish your hard-earned home equity stake.

 How does a refinance affect the equity you have in your home?

 Usually, it doesn’t.
 If your home appraises for $300,000 and you owe $150,000 on your mortgage, refinancing that mortgage does not change the fact that your home is worth $300,000.